 Within the UN system, the World Health Organization (WHO) plays a central part as the specialized UN-agency for health.
 She provides the normative framework and guidelines for improving public health in the Member States as well as Global Health and, as such, sets the course for the work done by the other health actors that fund and implement programmes aimed at enhancing Global Health.

 The G7 and G20 are made up of the countries with the strongest economies.
 Commitments undertaken in this group send a political signal and are important for the implementation of global health goals.

-The Group of 20 is comprised of the 19 leading industrialised and emerging economies plus the European Union (EU).
-The G20 accounts for three quarters of global trade and two thirds of the global population.
-Its members are: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, the United Kingdom, the USA and the EU.
+The G20 comprises the 19 most important industrialised and emerging countries plus the EU.
+It accounts for three quarters of global trade and two thirds of the global population.
+Its members are: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, the United Kingdom, the USA and the European Union.

 The European Union (EU), too, can significantly contribute to overcoming global health problems.
 As an EU Member State, Germany pitches shared European values, interests and positions at an international level.
 Member States and the EU Commission together are already major global health funders.
 By pooling the expertise within the EU, this funding can be used to even greater effect towards Global Health.

 The World Health Organization (WHO) is the United Nations' specialized agency for public health with headquarters in Geneva.
 Founded on 7 April 1948, it comprises 194 Member States.